The Sky Tonight

 Two close galaxies

-High in the south-south-west, below and to the left of Canopus, two large smudges of light may be seen.
+Low in the south-south-east, two faint smudges of light may be seen.
 These are the two Clouds of Magellan, known to astronomers as the LMC (Large Magellanic Cloud) and the SMC (Small Magellanic Cloud).
-The LMC is to the right and above the SMC, and is noticeably larger.
-They lie at a distance of 160 000 light years, and are about 60 000 light years apart.
-They are dwarf galaxies, and they circle our own much larger galaxy, the Milky Way.
+The LMC is directly below the SMC, and is noticeably larger.
+They lie at distances of 190 000 light years for the LMC, and 200 000 light years for the SMC.
+They are about 60 000 light years apart.
+These dwarf galaxies circle our own much larger galaxy, the Milky Way, and are linked to it by the Magellanic Stream.
 The LMC is slightly closer, but this does not account for its larger appearance.
 It really is larger than the SMC, and has developed as an under-sized barred spiral galaxy.

-The Large Magellanic Cloud - the bright knot of gas to left of centre is the famous Tarantula Nebula (below)
+The Large Magellanic Cloud - the bright knot of gas to left of centre is the famous Tarantula Nebula.

 These two Clouds are the closest galaxies to our own, but lie too far south to be seen by the large telescopes in Hawaii, California and Arizona.
 They are 15 times closer than the famous Andromeda and Triangulum galaxies, and so can be observed in much clearer detail.
 Our great observatories in Australia, both radio and optical, have for many years been engaged in important research involving these, our nearest inter-galactic neighbours.